Ramp Aioli

 Add a little deliciousness to your sandwiches, salads and savory dishes, that’s what you can do with your ramp aioli.
 Here are just a few of my favorite ways to use it-

-• Use it with veggies, like dipping in steamed artichoke leaves as I’m doing here, or with crudite
+ENJOY IT WITH VEGGIES: Use it with veggies, such as steamed artichoke leaves as I’m doing in this post, or enjoy it with crudite

 RAMP AIOLI